sanderhahn/gozip/readme.md

 # create a test.zip file with readme.md file and patchzip dir
 gozip -c test.zip readme.md patchzip

-# list the content of a zip
+# list the contents of a zip
 gozip -l test.zip

 # add zip contents to the ./gozip executable